pshroff14/Twitter_API_getStats/README.md

 Reusults as shown include output of timeline based on entered twitter handle.
 Addtionally, Global and City Trending information will be gathered and outputted.

 ## Other Task
 Other ideas in improving the program is to utilze a GUI for easy user interface.
 Also developing the output data into a much readable format (rather than a large array).
-Other auxillary improvments could include, better input structures and
+Other auxillary improvments could include, better input structures and utilizing a WOEID library available to the user.